AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible to the knowledge base.
-When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo labels predicted by the learning part, and then return only one candidate which has highest consistency.
+When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo-labels predicted by the learning part, and then return only one candidate that has the highest consistency.

 .. code:: python